Read this before installation

 You can list the available software products, packages, and filesets on AIX media, which can be a DVD or directory.
 The output shows the available packages and filesets on the media.
 The descriptions are provided at the fileset level.

-You can perform a preview installation before doing the actual installation.
+You can perform a preview installation before performing the actual installation.
 A preview installation provides the preinstallation information that occurs during a regular installation, except that no software is installed.

-When you select a package or fileset to be installed with the preview installation process, you see a list that contains all of the requisite packages and filesets needed by the selected package or fileset to be successfully installed.
+When you select a package or fileset to be installed with the preview installation process, you can view a list that contains all of the requisite packages and filesets needed for the successful installation of the selected package or fileset.

-Other information generated during the preinstallation process concerns the file system-size checking.
+Other information generated during the preinstallation process are required for the file system-size checking.
 The file systems are checked to ensure that there is enough free space available to install the selected package or fileset.